 Property and equipment are stated at cost at the date of purchase or, for donated assets, at fair value at the date of donation, less accumulated depreciation.
 Depreciation is calculated using the straight-line method over the lesser of the estimated useful lives of the assets or the lease term.
-The useful lives range from three to five years.
 The Foundation's policy is to capitalize renewals and betterments acquired for greater than \$2,500 and expense normal repairs and maintenance as incurred.
 The Foundation's management periodically evaluates whether events or circumstances have occurred indicating that the carrying amount of long-lived assets may not be recovered.
+The estimated useful lives for depreciation purposes are: